HIIT/mydata-stack/stack.md

 This document presents the MyData architecture, a human centric approach to liberate the potential of personal data and to facilitate its controlled flow from multiple data sources to applications and services.
 The simple core idea, the *individual in control of their own data*, is both a movement for digital human rights and an initiative for opening new business opportunities.
 It responds on a practical and technical level to individuals’ growing demand for control over their personal data and to organizations need to fulfill the requirements of tightening data protection regulation.
 Though both of these goals can be achieved within the current legal framework, the lack of interoperable implementations has kept them mostly a distant goal - a situation that we now want to change.

-The legal framework[^1] for protecting personal data usually starts with a freely given, specific, informed and unambiguous consent.
+The legal framework (NOTE:  In this document we use the upcoming EU General Data Protection Regulation (GDPR) as example and detail it further in a separate info box.) for protecting personal data usually starts with a freely given, specific, informed and unambiguous consent.
 In order for their personal data to be processed, the individual has to make a conscious choice to give consent to the external organization to process data.
 The consent has to be withdrawable, readable by involved trusted parties, and it should be stored in appropriate place for validity checking by the parties using or providing person’s data.
 This is the exact premise chosen as key guiding rule of the developed MyData model.

-[^1]: In this document we use the upcoming EU General Data Protection Regulation (GDPR) as example and detail it further in a separate info box.

 The architecture aims to provide a standard for implementations that